-Note: Topics such as stress or occupational stress or workload are too broad a risk factor however one may select a specific stressor (e.g. poor nutrition, sleep deprivation, shiftwork, bullying at work, exposure to traumatic events, specific personality traits such as Type A behaviors, perfectionism or specific behavioral patterns such as anger) as a risk factor.

-Note: For purposes of this course, burnout and compassion fatigue will be considered forms of depression and so cannot be considered a potential risk factor.
-Risk factors for burnout or compassion fatigue are acceptable.
+- Note: "stress" or "occupational stress" is too broad a risk factor however one may select a specific stressor (e.g. poor nutrition, sleep deprivation, shiftwork, bullying at work, exposure to traumatic events, specific personality traits such as Type A behaviors, specific behavioral patterns such as anger) as a risk factor. - Note: For purposes of this course, burnout and compassion fatigue will considered forms of depression and so cannot be considered a potential risk factor.
+Of course risk factors for burnout or compassion fatigue are acceptable.

-Topic Selection Procedure and Order of Presentation for Projects Order of presentation will be determined at the second class
+Topic Selection Procedure and Order of Presentation for Projects

-Students will select and submit a topic to me by the date indicated on the chart.
-Failure to do so will detract from your class participation mark.
-Students should be prepared to present as per chart.
+Students are required to select and submit a topic to me by date indicated on chart.
+Failure to do this will detract from your class participation mark.
+All students should be prepared to present as per chart.
 Order of presentations will be determined at the second class and posted on line.
 Risk factors should be specific and clear and be either a potential biological, psychological and/or social factor.

-Students will select and submit a topic to me by the date indicated on the chart.
-Failure to do so will detract from your class participation mark.
+Students are required to select and submit a topic to me by date indicated on chart.
+Again, failure to do this will detract from your class participation mark.
 Email the topic in a single written sentence.
-The order of presentations will be posted but some students may be absent for their presentation.
+The order of presentations will be posted but remember some students may be absent for their presentation.
 You may be required to present earlier than expected.

-This will be handled similarly to Project 2.
-Students will select a topic by the date indicated on the chart.
-The order of presentations will be posted but some students may be absent for their presentation.
+This will be handled similarly to project 2.
+Students are required to select a topic by date indicated on chart.
+Again, the order of presentations will be posted but remember some students may be absent for their presentation.
 You may be required to present earlier than expected.